beatass/Predict-survival-on-the-Titanic/README.md

 ### Recap

-In this approach we have focused, in particular, on the survivors of the Titanic's tragedy.
-After examination if our dataset has any missing values and checking the features within it and it data types, we begin with the EDA analysis.
+In this approach I have focused, in particular, on the survivors of the Titanic's tragedy.
+After examination if the dataset has any missing values and checking the features within it and it data types, I begin with the EDA analysis.

 **The bar charts of selected categorical features showed as follow**: